 - Online platforms that you don’t own.
 These include websites like Kajabi, Teachable, Thinkific, and Podia.
 Their advantages are low maintenance, good support ease of use.
 But there 2 big disadvantages.
 First, you don’t own your site.
 So if something happens to these sites, your membership site will also be affected.
 And second, they’re limited if you need custom functionality to your membership site.
 These solutions are good for beginners who are starting out as they’re easy to learn and set up.

 - Semi-custom websites built on top of existing plugins.
 A good example can be a WordPress website built using the Memberpress plugin.
 WordPress membership websites usually give you a lot of flexibility.
 They’re relatively easy to extend and build custom features on top.
 On the flip side, these plugins can be difficult to modify and they don’t always integrate well with other plugins or third-party apps.
+In that case, you may need to find a freelance WordPress developer to help you with that.

 - Fully custom websites.
 These are websites that you have to build from scratch.
 This includes creating your own membership system, integrating with payment gateways and email marketing software.
 It’s fair to say that there is some overlap between the fully custom websites and semi-custom websites built on top of existing plugins or systems.
 However, the first ones s allow for even greater control than semi-custom websites.
 These websites are often times by big companies that need to have full control over the whole system.
 These kinds of websites are usually the most expensive to build and maintain.